jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 CONGRATULATIONS
 Your Python powers are growing, you have seen

-* how to deliberately raise exceptions
+* how to cause Exceptions_
-* how to verify that exceptions are raised
+* how to catch/handle them in tests
-* how to handle exceptions when they occur
+* how to catch/handle them in programs

-I also encountered the following :ref:`Exceptions<Exceptions>`

 Would you like to test :doc:`/how_to/sleep_duration`?